earlye/m.js/README.md

 implement.
 There's require.js, or http://browserify.org/ out there if you're looking for one that's "well supported."

+I suppose it has an advantage in that its code is really short, so it's pretty easy to figure out what it's doing if the docs aren't enough.
+Uncompressed, it's only 6.8k (excluding a polyfill for document.currentScript).
+Compressed using uglify-js, it drops to 3.7k, and when that runs through gzip for compressed HTTP transmission, it drops even further down to 1.3k.

+It doesn't include a lot of fluff, either.
+All it does is allow you to manage dependencies.
+You want ajax, http, or dom assistance?
+Well, those are other modules.

 ## How does it work?

 In a javascript file, say... app.js, write this: